 Finally, you can track the entire process with Zabbix, which is designed for real-time monitoring in the enterprise.
 It works even if you need millions of metrics from thousands of servers.
 You can also use Grafanato visually display metrics on clean, informative dashboards.

 Let's combine these tools and put them on the right places in the DevOps production model:

 The original poster in Reddit, who wanted to streamline their software development process should definitely look into DevOps.
-However, the tools are only one part of a DevOps organisation and setting up the platform I've described above doesn't instantly make your organisation a DevOps advocate.
-You'll need a complete cultural change and commitment from the whole organisation.
+However, the tools are only one part of a DevOps organization and setting up the platform I've described above doesn't instantly make your organization a DevOps advocate.
+You'll need a complete cultural change and commitment from the whole organization.

 If you have already started the cultural shift towards DevOps and want to set up the best possible DevOps environment, just use the example above.